 First there was Ben Shewry, the promising kid out in the suburbs.
 Then came Ben Shewry, a man on a mission and a chef on the ascendant.
 Today it's Ben Shewry, spokesperson for Australian restaurants abroad.
 Never mind that it's not a role of his choosing (and never mind that he's a Kiwi), by dint of his particular interest and ambitions Shewry has fashioned a restaurant not quite like any other on this or any other continent.
 Along the way he has attracted a band of like-minded collaborators who are drawn to his vision of Attica as a place that's engaged with the community, as committed to social responsibility as it is to feats of culinary daring.
 Maybe you went to Attica a couple of years ago and liked it.
 (That potato cooked in earth was really something, wasn't it?)
 The Attica of today is a different restaurant.
 Bigger physically, yes, but it's also greater and more substantial.
 It now has the gardens and test kitchen-trappings that are de rigueur for eateries on the global stage, but it has lost none of its heart.
 And yes, you'll eat and drink here better than ever.

-It's been an exciting year in food, making for a particularly interesting crop of winners in the 2015 Gourmet Traveller Restaurant Guide Awards.
+2014 has been an exciting year in food, making for a particularly interesting crop of winners in the 2015 Gourmet Traveller Restaurant Guide Awards.
 Hungry for talent?
 Read on.